(Photo by DuBoix from morguefile.com)

 Brown Sugar & Spice – Primarily African-American, but some other multicultural books too, including biracial and adoption.

-Skipping Stones – I have not read this one and only just found it via Shen’s Blog, but it looks interesting!
+Skipping Stones – I have not read this one but it looks interesting!
 It is an award-winning, nonprofit children’s magazine which is published bimonthly during the school year.
 It sounds so neat that I will simply quote the publisher’s description:

 In Skipping Stones, you will find stories, articles and photos from all over the world: Native American folktales, photos by kids in India and the Ukraine, letters and drawings from South Africa and Lithuania, cartoons from China… Non-English writings are accompanied by English translations to encourage the learning of other languages.
 Each issue also contains international pen pals, book reviews, news, and a guide for parents and teachers.
 The guide offers creative activities and resources for making best use of Skipping Stones in your home or classroom.”